Python continue statement

 Python continue

-You can see, the continue Python statement omitted the print function every time the current range value is a non-leap year i.e. not dividable by 4.
+You can see that the continue Python statement omitted the print function every time the current range value is a non-leap year i.e. not dividable by 4.

-Similarly, you may use the continue statement in the while loop for omitting the next lines after the continue statement and moving the execution to the next iteration.
+Similarly, you may use the continue statement in the while loop to omit the next lines after the continue statement and move the execution to the next iteration.

 #Example of continue in while loop